Strike by Heathrow workers suspended to allow more talks

-A planned strike by Heathrow Airport workers tomorrow has been suspended to allow further talks on resolving a pay dispute.
+A planned strike by Heathrow Airport workers on Monday has been suspended to allow further talks on resolving a pay dispute, though there will still be disruption for passengers.

 Members of the Unite union were due to walk out from one minute past midnight for 48 hours.